How to Create a Featured Entrepreneur Article, Personal Bio, and Company Bio Using AI For Our Clients

 Example thread for one of my friends

-If the AI tool asks follow-up questions, respond thoughtfully and provide as much relevant detail as possible to ensure a high-quality, accurate output.
+If the AI tool asks follow-up questions such as the above example, respond thoughtfully and provide as much relevant detail as possible to ensure a high-quality, accurate output.
 For example:

 image 4